awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.BestPractices.md

 You can modify other application parameters to speed up the connection process, depending on how aggressive you want your application to be\.
 + `cancelSignalTimeout` – In some applications, you may want to send a "best effort" cancel signal on a query that has timed out\.
 If this cancel signal is in your failover path, you should consider setting it aggressively to avoid sending this signal to a dead host\.
 + `socketTimeout` – This parameter controls how long the socket waits for read operations\.
 This parameter can be used as a global "query timeout" to ensure no query waits longer than this value\.
 A good practice is to have one connection handler that runs short lived queries and sets this value lower, and to have another connection handler for long running queries with this value set much higher\.
-Then, you can rely on TCP keepalive parameters to kill long running queries if the server goes down\.
+Then, you can rely on TCP keepalive parameters to stop long running queries if the server goes down\.
 + `tcpKeepAlive` – Enable this parameter to ensure the TCP keepalive parameters that you set are respected\.
 + `loadBalanceHosts` – When set to `true`, this parameter has the application connect to a random host chosen from a list of candidate hosts\.